 Many of our deaf pupils consider British Sign Language or BSL as their first language.
 BSL is used across school in lessons and assemblies by deaf staff and pupils.
 There are also regular opportunities for all pupils to use BSL with their deaf and hearing peers.
 Five 'core' BSL signs are used throughout school by staff and pupils: Good Morning, Good Afternoon, Thank you, Sit and Finished.
 You can see these signs modelled by our HIARP pupils and staff below:

 - The HIARP is staffed with two Qualified Teachers of the Deaf and specialist Learning Support Assistants.

-- Each pupil with a hearing impairment is included within mainstream classes with appropriate support from HIARP staff.
+- Each pupil within the resource base is included within mainstream classes with appropriate support from HIARP staff.
 This support includes monitoring the use of audiological equipment and the provision of visual and practical materials to enable access to the curriculum.

 - Equipment such as radio aids are provided jointly by Health and Education.
 Education purchase and maintain the transmitter and Audiology purchase and maintain the receivers.
 Decisions regarding provision of radio aid equipment are made after a trial of the equipment and assessment of the benefit to the child.

 - Staff provide additional individualised programmes to support the development of communication skills.

 - Learning needs may be met through one to one and small group sessions in a quiet environment and may include pre- and post-tutoring to support class based learning.